Aims and ambitions

 Clarion understands that local businesses are important to the community and therefore local shops will be retained.
 We will also be providing more additional retail space as part of this regeneration scheme.

 The regeneration gives us the opportunity to significantly improve on the layout of the current Estate and recreate the historic route connecting Cale Street to Marlborough Street.
 This route will mainly be for the use of pedestrians, with the community square and centre at its heart and leading to the existing archways, which will be retained.
 In addition, a new cobbled walkway from Elystan Street to Cale Street will be created.

 We are a business for a social purpose

 No, Clarion is a charity so cannot profit from the regeneration.
 We reinvest all our surpluses into building new homes, investing in our existing homes and supporting the communities in which our residents live.
 Despite recent Government changes which present funding challenges for us, and a significant decrease to our income over the coming years, we are committed to this regeneration for the benefit of all our residents.
-No Affinity Sutton executive director, board member or staff will benefit personally in any way from this or any other scheme we develop.
+No Clarion executive director, board member or staff will benefit personally in any way from this or any other scheme we develop.
 Our motives and indeed our fiduciary duty are to manage our housing assets in the long term best interests of our current residents and others in housing need.